marinlauber/Flexible-Sheets/stl/FlexibleMod.md

 end do
 ```
-The main loop of the standard way would be exactly the same, without the `call geom%writePoints(...)` call.
+The main loop using the standard body type would be exactly the same, without the `call geom%writePoints(...)` call.